psNSXT/psNSXT/Tests/README.md

 It need to be use only for TESTS !

     An NSX-T Manger with release >= 2.4.x
-    Only need an ip address with a VM attach to a N-VDS a user and password for admin account
+    Only need an ip address with a VM attach to a VDS 7.0 (on NSX PortGroup / Segments) a user and password for admin account

 These are the required modules for the tests